pecknigel/learning-resources/patterns/hash-config.md

 ## Technical Specification

-- Declare sets for processing cases.
+- Declare keys for each config option.
-- Abstract a processing interface keyed off the sets.
-- Use a hash table to facilitate set lookup.
+- Use a hash table to facilitate retrieval.

 ## Code Signals

+Config information is distributed throughout the code.

 ## Rationale & Anti-Patterns

-Using a hash table there is no conditional, which is found in anti-patterns to this.

-Decouple processing logic from associated cases.

 Leverage declarative statements for updates and maintenance.

 ## When to Reach for It

 ### Warnings

-Don’t use this if the cases are not aligned and highly cohesive.
-Unless there is significant crossover another pattern will likely be more appropriate.
-A signal for this is where the processing code becomes long and case-based.
-The processing logic should be tight with variance handled by the case configuration which can then be plugged in to the processing logic without a high level of complexity.

 ## Example Code